Welcome to the Quinn Families of Carteret and Duplin Counties, NC

 Loughlin Quin & Philip Welsh Outlaws (1701 & 1702)

-1701 A 30 year old Loughlin Quin from Dublin is an outlaw in Kilkenny running free with cohort Philip Welsh.
-From MSS Marquis of Ormonde held at Kilkenny Castle.
+In 1701, a 30-year-old Loughlin Quin from Dublin, whose roots can be traced through Dublin church records, is an outlaw in Kilkenny running free with his cohort Philip Welsh.
+This information is derived from the MSS Marquis of Ormonde held at Kilkenny Castle, which provides valuable insights into Quin family history and Irish genealogy.

 King James' Irish Army List (1689)